algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/Management/Weekly_Report/weekly_report_7.md

 ---

 This week focused on polishing the project by fixing minor bugs, submitting the pull request for the test plan and test cases, and finalizing the KPIs.
-The README.md was completed by the program manager.
+The program manager completed the README.md.
 Some team members also began preparing for their oral presentations scheduled for Week 9.

 ## Accomplishments